dannil/HttpDownloader/README.md

 # HttpDownloader

-A server application for automating downloads.
+A server application for centralized download storage.

 ## Install